 Yes.
 Team Captains whose full team has registered online AND raises $500 online (verified donations only) by January 26th 2015 will receive a Spin4Kids Plus long-sleeved technical top on event day.

 What are the incentives and incentive levels?

-<< to be determined >> TBD
+We are hapy to be able to provide Sport Chek gift cards to qualifying participants.
+These are the incentive levels available this year:

+Raise $500 Receive $25.00 Sport Chek gift card

+Raise $750 Receive $35.00 Sport Chek gift card

+Raise $1,000 Receive $50.00 Sport Chek gift card

+Raise $1,500 Receive $75.00 Sport Chek gift card

+Raise $2,000 Receive $100.00 Sport Chek gift card

 How do I qualify for incentives?

-<< to be determined>> TBD
+For Spin4Kids Plus 2015 we’re offering fundraising incentives to thank you for your commitment to get Canadian kids active.
+To be eligible for the incentives the following is required:

+Incentives will be issued for donations you collect online only – cash/cheque donations turned in on event day will not be included for the incentive program

+All online donations must be received by March 15, 2015 – this gives you a few more days post event to continue to get sponsors and reach your desired fundraising level

+You will qualify for only one Fundraising Level, based on online donations received by end of day March 15, 2015.

+If you’ve made a personal online donation, it will be deducted from your total in order to determine which Fundraising Level you’ve achieved.
+This is a requirement of Canada Revenue Agency.

+All incentives will be sent out via Canada Post by the end of March 2015 to those who qualify.

 How do I collect my incentives?

 All participants will receive a t-shirt on the day of the event.
-Other incentives you have earned will be emailed to you using the email address provided during your online registration no later than March 30, 2015.
+Other incentives you have earned will be mailed to you using the Canada Post address provided during your online registration no later than March 30, 2015.
 The Team Captain incentives will be available for pickup at the event.

 Can I donate my incentives back to GLKF?